Collaborate - Ultra Experience

 Turn off your video camera.
 Generally participants should be focused on the application sharing window and not video.
 Turning off the video feed will significantly decrease the amount of data being sent by the moderator and received by the participant.

 Best Practice Two

 Ensure good internet connectivity.
 Application Sharing uses a lot of bandwidth.
 Be sure you have a robust Internet connection, either a fast LAN connection or excellent Wi-Fi signal strength are key.
 However, if at all possible plugging in directly to the router with an ethernet cable is preferable to using Wi-Fi.

 Sharing the entire desktop uses the most bandwidth, due to the larger screen area being shared.
 If possible choose to application share only a particular application, your web browser for example.
 Then reduce the size of the application's window to the smallest size that is still practical for the presentation.

 Please note, some applications simply display better when you share them in full desktop mode rather than sharing a specific application.
-For instance, sharing individual Microsoft Office applications can be problematic.
+For instance, menus that appear when right-clicking within an application may not appear and sharing individual Microsoft Office applications can be problematic.
 PowerPoint slides do not appear to advance for participants in the session.
 Participants cannot see edits made to Microsoft Word documents or Excel workbooks.
 If an application fails to display properly when sharing a single application, try switching to full desktop sharing.

 Best Practice Four